 We also purchase paid advertisements on search engines in order to attract consumers to our website.
 We typically pay a search engine for prominent placement of our name and website when particular health insurance-related terms are searched for on the search engine, regardless of the algorithmic search result listings.
 In some circumstances, the prominence of the placement of our name and website is determined by a combination of factors, including the amount we are willing to pay and algorithms designed to determine the relevance of our paid advertisement to a particular search term.
 As with algorithmic search result listings, search engines may revise the algorithms relevant to paid advertisements.
 These revisions may result in our having to pay increased amounts to maintain our paid advertisement placement in response to a particular search term.
-We could also have to pay increased amounts should the market share of major search engine advertisements.
+We could also have to pay increased amounts should the market share of major search engines continue to become more concentrated with a single search engine.
+Additionally, we bid against our competitors and others for the display of these paid search engine advertisements.
 Many of our competitors, including many health insurance carriers, have greater resources with which to bid and better brand recognition than we do.
-We recently have experienced increased competition from carriers for both algorithmic search result listings and for paid Internet advertisements, which has increased our marketing and advertising expenses.
+We have experienced increased competition from carriers and some of our marketing partners for both algorithmic search result listings and for paid Internet advertisements, which has increased our marketing and advertising expenses.
 If this competition increases significantly, or if the fees associated with paid search advertisements increase as a result of algorithm changes or other factors, our advertising expenses could rise significantly or we could reduce or discontinue our paid search advertisements, either of which could harm our business, operating results and financial condition.
 In addition, our cost of acquiring members is significantly dependent on the rate at which consumers who click on paid advertisements submit health insurance applications.
-If this rate does not improve consistent with our historical levels of improvement, our cost of acquisition could increase significantly.
+A decline in this rate could cause our cost of acquisition to increase significantly, which could harm our operating results.
+For instance, we previously have experienced a decline in growth with respect to the number of submitted applications in our online advertising channel, which we believe to have resulted from several factors, including a decline in the rate at which consumers who clicked on paid advertisements submitted health insurance applications and decreased contribution from secondary search engines.
+To the extent our submitted application growth rate from the online advertising channel declines, our overall membership growth could be adversely impacted, which would harm our operating results and financial condition.